Frequently Asked Questions

 Who conducts the raffle?

-The National SES Volunteers Association raffle is marketed via a professional Contact Centre (One Contact) who also do similar work for other charities.
+The National SES Volunteers Association deliver our raffle on behalf of the NSW SES Volunteers Association.
+It is run via a professional Contact Centre ( One Contact) who also do similar work for other charities.

 I have just received a phone call about buying raffle tickets to the SES.
 Is It legitimate?